-We recognise that working conditions are not improved as a result of audits, but as a result of changes to procedure, training and monitoring.
-Our Quality team works closely with our audit partner Verisio to improve standards and address non-conformities and ensure that we ask factories to provide us with robust root cause analysis.
+We recognise that working conditions are not improved as a result of undertaking audits, but from changes to procedure, training and monitoring.
+Our Quality team works closely with our audit partner Verisio to improve standards and address non-conformities and ensure that factories provide us with robust root cause analysis.

 Suppliers of third party branded products are required to sign our Ethical Code of Conduct (or provide evidence of an equivalent commitment).
-This year we have also strengthened our process: suppliers are required to undertake an online assessment where they need to demonstrate they understand and comply with all legal obligations relating to product quality, safety, compliance and ethical trading.
-This is graded, non-conformities must be addressed and a satisfactory standard achieved before a supplier is onboarded.
+Last year we strengthened our process: suppliers are required to undertake an online assessment where they need to demonstrate they understand and comply with all legal obligations relating to product quality, safety, compliance and ethical trading.
+This is graded, non-conformities must be addressed, and a satisfactory standard achieved before a supplier is onboarded.